 Crowded public transit areas often have “Beware of Pickpockets" signs.
-You'll instinctively check for your wallet – thereby showing nearby pickpockets exactly where to go.
+Pickpockets watch for people who see the warning sign and instinctively reach for their wallets – thereby showing the pickpockets exactly where to "pick."
 They're endlessly clever.

 Pickpockets will steal from young or old, the meek or the gruff, or even someone in a wheelchair.
-Women pickpockets will bare their breasts and drop their pants to distract their victims and bystanders if they’re accused.
-They are indeed highly-practiced artists at their livelihood.
+Women pickpockets, if they're accused, will bare their breasts and drop their pants to distract their victims and bystanders.
+They are indeed highly-practiced masters of deceit with no shame and no concern for their victims.
 Their finesse of stealth and precise choreography are a perverse artistry.

 Keep your money and ID inside your pants, in a pouch hanging from your belt.

 Pickpockets favor pedestrian bottlenecks (street intersections, turnstiles, elevators, escalators, or any doorway such as in a building, airport, bus, or train), or any crowded situation where people aren’t surprised to be touched or jostled.
-Thieves might use anything – a newspaper, jacket, map, or a baby – to hide their thieving hands.
-Other distractions include a person falling down, dropping something, or appearing to be ill.
-In the blink of an eye, your wallet is gone and you may not even know until later.
+Thieves might use anything – a newspaper, jacket, map, or even a baby – to hide their thieving hands.
+Other distractions include a partner falling down, dropping something, or appearing to be ill.
+In the blink of an eye, your wallet is gone and you won't know until later.

 Anyone, from a child, a grandmother, or a beautiful woman, to a distinguished gentleman or an “invalid” in a wheelchair, touching you in any way, is a telltale sign of a pickpocket.
 They also distract you with anything from conversation to a nearby commotion while a partner picks your pocket.
 Also beware of small groups of vagrant children – they can swarm and fleece you in seconds.

-Your best protection from these masterful sneak thieves is to keep a tight grip on your wallet (in your pocket) while you're most vulnerable and to always maintain strong physical contact with your bags.
+Keep a tight grip on your wallet (in your pocket) while you're most vulnerable and always maintain strong physical contact with your bags.
 Keep your valuables in hard-to-reach spots or get stash clothing (such as money belts).

-The best place for your wallet is to keep it inside your pants, in a thin leather pouch hanging from a chain or thin cable attached to your belt.
+Better yet, keep your wallet inside your pants, in a leather pouch hanging from a cord attached to your belt.

-Just in case you get robbed anyway, have photocopies of the contents of your wallet and passport, then keep them in a secure place so you can more easily cancel your credit cards and get new ones.
+Also make sure you have photocopies of the contents of your wallet and passport, then keep them in a secure place so you can more easily cancel your credit cards and get new ones - just in case you get robbed anyway,

-Learn more about pickpockets in “Travel Advisory: How to Avoid Thefts, Cons, and Street Scams While Traveling” by Bob Arno.
+All the lessons above are from the pickpocket expert Bob Arno.
+Learn much more in his superb book, “Travel Advisory: How to Avoid Thefts, Cons, and Street Scams While Traveling.”